March 23 Movement: Masisi Territory

 MONUSCO peacekeepers from InBatt 2 defend their Kiwanja base as M23 rebels launch an attack on the town.
 Several casualties were evacuated, and many civilians sought protection on 25 July 2012 in Kiwanja.

 After taking control of Rutshuru Territory, M23 forces gained access to the headquarters of the Independent National Electoral Commission (Commission Électorale Nationale Indépendante; CENI).
 They removed electoral kits, which the group claimed was to secure the materials.
-However, critics argue that this act was intended to enable the potential fraudulent registration of Rwandan nationals, ostensibly to manipulate electoral outcomes, thus raising concerns about the subversion of democratic integrity.
+However, critics argue that this act was intended to enable the potential fraudulent registration of Rwandan nationals, ostensibly to manipulate electoral outcomes.

 The insurgents' operations in Masisi Territory were characterized by pervasive atrocities.
 Both isolated and mass killings transpired, particularly during clashes in key locations such as Mbuzi, Ntamugenga, Jomba, Bunagana, Kiwanja, Vitshumbi, and Nyamilima.
 The full scale of these massacres remains unknown.
 Civilians bore the heaviest toll, with violence including sexual assaults, verbal and telephone threats against local leaders, and indiscriminate gunfire in residential areas and on roads.

 Lubero and Beni territories

 In Lubero Territory, M23's growth was aided by FARDC defections.
 Key defectors included Colonel Albert Kahasha, also called Foka Mike, deputy commander of the 808th FARDC Regiment, who joined the Mai-Mai PARECO group under La Fontaine in Bunyatenge, south of Lubero, in June 2012.
 Another prominent defector, Colonel Yusufu Eric Mboneza, also from the 808th Regiment, departed with 10 soldiers to join La Fontaine's forces in Kasugho.
 Similarly, Lieutenant-Colonel Jaques Tahanga Nyolo, nicknamed Nyoro and a former RCD-K/ML leader, defected in July 2012 to regroup with M23-affiliated forces near Graben Park on the road to Kasindi, near Uganda.

 Major Paluku Kombi Hiller, another ex-RCD-K/ML member, defected mid-2012, was later declared a "General", and focused on recruiting youth for M23-aligned militias.
 These defections weakened FARDC's control over Lubero, allowing M23 to solidify its influence and recruit more fighters.
 They escalated their campaign through strategic abductions and attacks.
 On 7 July, the administrator of Lubero Territory and the city chief of Kirumba were abducted by La Fontaine and Kahasha's group and released after enduring a week of harsh captivity.